MiraZzle/NSWI130/milestone_2/qualities.md

     - **Response Measure:** The registration of the new call should be done under **1 hour**, this does not include the programing time of the logic of the call which can vary depending on the requirement and is not relevant here.
     - **Current architecture status:** The current application architecture doesn't have a single point of communication, which makes this impossible and makes adding API requests a much harder and time demanding task.
 (We are assuming the SIS component includes the frontend which makes the calls)
     - **New architecture to solve the problem** - The Enrollment Controler and Communication provider should be one container which should solely take care of the outside communication, the Course Enrollment Provider should also only communicate with the Enrollment Provider and not with the frontend directly.

+#### Dominik Mészáros

+3. ### Course Enrollment Provider external system API
+    #### Artifact
+    - **Course Enrollment Provider**
+    #### What is the source of modifiability and why?
+    - Integration with an external learning management system (LMS) (Elements of AI...) or APIs that provide course updates dynamically.
+As institutions adopt third-party tools for managing course details, this integration might become essential so people can simply enroll through external courses and get ECTS credits.
+    #### This component will need to be modified because
+    - It will require API adapters to fetch and validate course details from external sources rather than relying on internal storage.
+    #### Outcome of this modifiability and time estimated
+    - Add a service interface for external integrations, supporting extensibility for new LMS.
+    #### Estimate:
+    - **4–6 man-weeks**
+        - including collaboration with LMS providers and rigorous testing

 ---